 There are several opportunities for this!
 Start with your wedding website.
 Include a page that explains the traditions you’ll be including in your wedding, and offer a bit of background knowledge on the origin of the tradition and what it represents.
 (The more info people have, the more involved they’ll feel, and the more excited they’ll be about participating.)
 This page is also a good opportunity to lay out any religious garment or dress code requirements your guests should need to plan for ahead of time.

-On the day of, include the most crucial highlights in your ceremony program.
+On the wedding day, include the most crucial highlights in your ceremony program.
 This is especially important when it comes to any traditions guests will be participating in directly, not just watching.

 Finally, ask your officiant to explain customs as they guide you through them.
 They’ll already have your guests' rapt attention, so this is the perfect time to continue their education.